tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   api_key = os.getenv("QUANDL_API_KEY")
   ```

-* A way to check if the environment variable was correctly loaded, is to print the data type of the Python variable.
+* A way to check if the environment variable was correctly loaded is to print the data type of the Python variable.

 * If the environment variable exists, Python will return `str` as the data type.